The Recalibration Process

 This is where the noise drops.

-At the previous level, “being good” meant helpful, thorough, responsive.
+At the previous level, “being good” meant helpful, thorough, and responsive.

 At this level, it means judgment, prioritization, and trade-offs.